Isha-3107/News-Portal/README.md

 # News-Portal
-Here is the news portal 'NewsWaves' web application using API key.
+Here is the news portal 'NewsWave' web application using API key.